 National Spanish Honor Society

 The National Spanish Honor Society is an academic organization dedicated to promoting the study of the Spanish Language and the culture of Hispanic countries.
 Students are inducted in the fall.

 Students seeking to glorify God and enjoy Him forever through His creation: that’s the essence of this club.
 Students will enjoy outdoor activities on and off campus.

 Students gather together to share, read, and create poetry as a form of self-expression as well as praise to our God and His wondrous works.

 Students practice to lead their classmates and faculty to worship through singing and music during chapel services.
 Praise Team applications can be found on the portal.

 Senior Bible Study

-Seniors meet weekly to study and reflect on the Word of God.
+Seniors meet and lead weekly to study, reflect, and apply the Word of God.

 This team is designed to equip students with advanced public speaking/debate skills, valuable tools for young Christians looking to defend their faith in college and beyond.
 In addition, it can offer our Trinity students an opportunity to explore their talents through debates, speeches, and acting competitions against both public and private schools from the region.